-Satellite images and tracking maps of Tropical Storm Omar 2020, August 30 - September 6.
+Satellite images, weather maps and tracks of Tropical Storm Omar 2020, August 30 - September 6.
 Max wind speed 40mph.

 Omar continues to separate from a small lingering area of deep convection that is located more than 100 nautical miles south-southwest of the center.
 During the past couple of days, Omar has produced just enough convection to maintain its status of a tropical depression, but now it no longer meets the criteria of sufficently organized deep convection to be considered a tropical cyclone.
 Therefore, this is the last advisory on Omar issued by NHC.
 The initial intensity of the remnant low is 30 knots based on earlier ASCAT data that showed a region of 25-30 knot winds east of the center.